Arslan Azad

 Topic: "Exploring the role of science dispositions on creative thinking for adolescent female Learners"

-Supervisors: Dr. Vitomir Kovanovic, Prof. Shane Dawson and Dr. Rebecca Marrone
+Supervisors: A/Prof. Vitomir Kovanovic, Prof. Shane Dawson and Dr. Rebecca Marrone

 Mark is a commencing PhD candidate at the University of South Australia.
 He is currently the Assistant Principal at Mitcham Girls High School and has wide-ranging teaching and leadership experience in Australia and in the UK, which has included leading mathematics and developing innovative teaching and learning models.
 Prior to teaching, he worked as a software engineer after graduating with a BSc (Hons) in Computing.
 Mark is passionate about STEM learning and how creativity and agile problem solving is being taught in our schools.
 His research focus will be addressing the role of girls’ dispositions towards STEM subjects have on creativity in these subjects.
 With an interest in data science, Mark hopes to incorporate Structural Equation modelling in his analysis, which has the potential to help inform curriculum design.